ljvmiranda921/sprites-as-a-service/README.md

 survival rates.
 In addition, you can also access the generator via a REST API.
 **Use it for your chat app or games!**

+The frontend is made with Vue.js (with Nuxt.js) whereas the backend is done using Python and FastAPI.

 ## Running the development server

 The easiest way to run Sprites-as-a-service locally is via [docker